As of Monday, 13.09.2021, the University Library (UL) is open again. However, as the Covid 19 pandemic is not over yet, some things have changed:

 Very welcome to Hildesheim University Library!

 At the beginning of the semester you have already received your UNI-Card.
 This is also your library card.
-You can instantly order books and media in the online catalog HilKat.
+This function of the UNI-Card is usually already activated.

 You will find your library user number in the upper left-hand corner on the back of the UNI-Card.
 The initial password is your date of birth in eight digits (DDMMYYYY).
 You can change the password via your user account.